Mordziarz/TrichofindR/README.md

 # Example: Identifying the TEF1 gene

 This example shows how to search for the TEF1 gene.
-Note that the EF1-728F and TEF1LLErev primers can be found on both the forward and reverse strands, so they are included in both the forward_primers and reverse_primers arguments.
+Note that the EF1-728F and TEF1LLErev primers can be found on both the forward and reverse, so they are included in both the forward_primers and reverse_primers arguments.

 all A logical value.
 If `TRUE`, the function processes all contigs.
 If `FALSE`, it stops after the first contig with a successful amplicon match.
 Defaults to `FALSE`.